 High School Team

-The high school team has been competing in the WPIAL only since 2017.
+The high school team has been competing in the WPIAL since 2017.
 We currently play within the AA class, section 2.
-The next official season will start March 8, 2021.

-Optional opportunities to improve the player's game are available ALL YEAR(under non-COVID circumstancesm, of course).
+Optional opportunities to improve the player's game are available ALL YEAR (under non-COVID circumstances, of course).
 Off season is when the best work is done.
 Some extra opportunities cost a fee, some are free, and the additional events range from clinics or local tournaments to simple conditioning in the gym.
 Girls who are not participating in another sport during off-season are expected to attend pre-seasonal optionals with the coaches.
 Players in other sports are encouraged to keep in contact with the coaches so they know the commitment to the team is there, but they are not expected to participate in off-season ball when they are in season with another sport.
-STAY TUNED HERE FOR OFF-SEASON OPPORTUNITIES!

 Athletes from other sports that want to try something different and be part of an incredible program and team environment are definitely encouraged to come out for the team!
 Don't rule yourself out assuming it's too late to try; it's NEVER too late to try!
 Girls with good hand-eye coordination and that can run will pick the fundamentals up quickly especially if they participate in something off-season!
 Take advantage of off-season opportunities in the summer, fall and winter to get a jump on the fundamentals.
 For more information/questions and/or to be sure you are contacted with any pre-season opportunities available, reach out to the head coach.